Hachigata Castle

 Remarks

-Closed days: Monday (the next day if it is a national holiday), the day after the national holiday, the year-end and New Year holidays
+Closed: Mondays (or following day if Monday is a holiday), the day after any national holidays, year-end/New Year holidays

-Closed days: Monday (the next day if it is a national holiday), the day after the national holiday, the year-end and New Year holidays
+Closed: Mondays (or following day if Monday is a holiday), the day after any national holidays, year-end/New Year holidays